com-lihaoyi/mill/readme.md

 - Introduced the `mill plan foo.bar` command, which shows you what the execution plan of running the `foo.bar` task looks like without actually evaluating it.

+- Mill now generates an `out/mill-profile.json` file containing task-timings, to make it easier to see where your mill evaluation time is going

 ### 0.1.4

 - Speed up Mill client initialization by another 50-100ms